lokomaster1/darken/README.md

 Some security-sensitive apps (such as banking apps, password managers, or authentication/2FA apps) may restrict or block interaction when an overlay is active.
 This is a security measure on their side to prevent potential screen overlay attacks.
 If you experience unexpected behavior in such apps, try disabling the overlay.

+The app is provided as-is, behavior may vary across devices and Android versions due to system-level differences.

 ## Third-party libraries